Upgrade Rails from 3.2 to 4.0

 (Friendly reminder: beware when using default_scope )

-To do so, you will need to remove calls to attr_accessible
+To do so, you will need to remove calls to attr_accessible from your models,

 and add a new method to your model’s controller with a name like user_params

-or your_model_params
+or your_model_params:

 class UsersController < ApplicationController